 Workforce Allied Health: Training for entry-level employment in a health care setting, including courses to prepare students for higher-level nursing degree pathways.
 Training courses include Nurse Aide I (NAI), Nurse Aide II (NAII) and Nurse Aid Refresher.
 All courses are approved by the North Carolina Division of Health Service Regulation.
 The Medical Occupations service area prepares students to perform clerical and administrative duties in medical settings.
 Courses include Medical Terminology, Healthcare Billing & Coding, Medical Office Assistance, Electronic Health Records and EKG Monitor Technician.
 Students can be prepared for certification testing in their respective areas.

 The Hospitality Training Department trains individuals in food service, lodging and travel information.
 Primary objectives are to provide hospitality industry employers with well-trained personnel and to help individuals develop skills that will qualify them for greater employment opportunities.
 Hospitality training is arranged and scheduled in accordance with the needs of the industry.
-Courses include Barista & Café, Hospitality Certification Program, ServSafe, Start a Food Truck Business, Bartending, Housekeeping, Certified Pool Operator, Activity Coordinator for Long-Term Care Facility and Commercial Food Equipment Repair.
+Courses include Barista & Café, Hospitality Certification Program, ServSafe®, Start a Food Truck Business, Bartending, Housekeeping, Certified Pool Operator and Activity Coordinator for Long-Term Care Facility.

 Corrections education is delivered to individuals confined in Wake County facilities operated by the North Carolina Department of Public Safety and the Wake County Sheriff's Office.
 The primary purpose of the program is to increase the safety of the general public by reducing recidivism via educational and vocational training.